simdjson/simdjson/doc/basics.md

 The simdjson library builds on compilers supporting the [C++11 standard](https://en.wikipedia.org/wiki/C%2B%2B11).
 It is also a strict requirement: we have no plan to support older C++ compilers.

-We represent parsed strings in simdjson using the `std::string_view` class.
+We represent parsed Unicode (UTF-8) strings in simdjson using the `std::string_view` class.
 It avoids the need to copy the data, as would be necessary with the `std::string` class.
 It also avoids the pitfalls of null-terminated C strings.
 It makes it easier for our users to copy the data into their own favorite class instances (e.g., alternatives to `std::string`).